Mechanisms for belief elicitation without ground truth: Discussion and future research directions

 \subsection{Benchmarking mechanisms with introspection}

-\textbf{Introspection is the benchmark to beat, not proper scoring.} A lot of the focus on truthful equilibria stems from the misguided sense of having to recreate perfect incentives for truth-telling as provided by proper scoring.
-This is how \textcite{prelec_bayesian_2004} motivates the BTS.
+\textbf{Introspection is the benchmark to beat, not proper scoring.} A lot of the focus on truthful equilibria stems from the misguided sense of having to recreate the incentives for truth-telling as provided by proper scoring. \textcite{prelec_bayesian_2004} motivates the BTS by showing that it recreates the incentives of the logarithmic scoring rule.
 This would be great, but it is not necessary.
-When ground truth is not accessible, no proper scoring is available.
-There should be no doubt that introspection is currently the method that is used to elicit beliefs when ground truth is inaccessible.
-Introspection is the standard even in research practice outside of economics (\cite{schoenegger_experimental_2023}, \cite{charness_experimental_2021}).
-In most situations where beliefs are conveyed from one person to another, they are just being asked for.
-This seems so obvious to non-economists that one of the leading business books on probability judgment and belief elicitation for decision-making does not even mention incentives but implicitly assumes that subjects are generally honest (\cite{douglas_w_hubbard_how_2007}).

-In practice, mechanisms for IEWV must not incentivize truth or honesty perfectly.
-They are \textit{helpful} if they lead to more accurate estimates than introspection.
+When ground truth is not accessible, proper scoring is not available.
+There should be no doubt that introspection is currently the method that is used to elicit beliefs when ground truth is inaccessible, and is the standard in research practice outside of economics \parencite{schoenegger_experimental_2023, charness_experimental_2021}.
+Furthermore, introspection mostly does just fine \parencite{charness_experimental_2021, baillon_incentives_2022, dana_are_2019}.
+IEWV mechanisms are \textit{helpful} if they lead to more accurate reports than introspection.
 Output Agreement, as studied by \textcite{von_ahn_labeling_2004}, shows that even the simplest mechanism can potentially improve upon introspection.

-\textbf{Mechanisms can also be harmful by distracting and incentivizing collusion.} The study by \textcite{gao_trick_2014} shows that this may be a very real problem.
-Furthermore, if applied in the expert elicitation case, the use of mechanisms \textit{may} discourage effort because it may reduce or otherwise interfere with the experts intrinsic motivation to answer accurately (\cite{frey_motivation_2001}).
+\textbf{Mechanisms can also be harmful by distracting and incentivizing collusion.} The study by \textcite{gao_trick_2014} shows that this may be a very real problem. \textcite{charness_experimental_2021} argue that the complexity of mechanisms reduces the accuracy of reports because it confuses respondents.
+Furthermore, the use of mechanisms may discourage effort by interfering with the experts intrinsic motivation to answer accurately \parencite{frey_motivation_2001}.
 Mechanisms need to be applied with great care and only after additional fieldwork is done to make sure that mechanisms do not pose adversarial incentives.